SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 ### License
 GoCD is licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Our project adopts the same license.

+Contributors that add or modify code to the project must first sign the [Contributor License Agreement(CLA) form](https://www.gocd.org/contributor-license-agreement/) before the code is implemented in the software project.

 ### Procedure for making contributions